ayshiff/my-open-source-journey/docs/presentation.md

       fontWeight: 600,
     }}>{children}</span> );

-The concept is simple, **each week** I choose a **contribution** to Open Source that I made during the week that I find quite complete and particularly interesting to present to you.
+The concept is simple, **every week** I choose a **contribution** to Open Source that I made during the week that I find quite complete and particularly interesting to present to you.
 It is also an opportunity for me to **present some Open Source projects**.

 This contribution will be in the form of a <Highlight color="#203666">Pull Request</Highlight>.